RoySegall/Gizra/app/_posts/2014-06-22-bower-link.md

 published: true
 ---

-We use [Bower](http://bower.io/) package manager to manage the dependencies in our javascript applications.
-If we want add a library we need only run ``bower install [package-name]`` and Bower will add it, in the version compatible with other libraries of the project.
+We use the [Bower](http://bower.io/) package manager to manage dependencies in our JavaScript code.
+If we want to add a library we need only run ``bower install [package-name]`` and Bower will add it, in the version compatible with the other libraries on the project.
 If the library has a new version we can update it and its dependencies using ``bower update``.

 This is wonderful and a great time saver, but when developing locally a new component we can't ``bower install`` and ``bower update`` for every line change.

-To help us with that we have ``bower link [package-name]``
+To help us with that we have ``bower link [package-name]``.

 <!-- more -->